owings1/node-po-extractor/README.md

 I wrote this as I am setting up i18n in a couple projects.
 There are a lot of utilities out there that do similar things, but I could not seem to get any of them to work the way I needed.
-So

-I am putting this here in case anyone else finds some of it useful.
+So  I am putting this here in case anyone else finds some of it useful.
-I am in the process of writing tests, and I will be making breaking changes.

 If you have any comments or suggestions, please drop me a line, or file an issue.